escopecz/veetr/docs/SETUP.md

 #### **GPS Calibration** 🛰️
 **Automatic**: GPS requires no calibration
-- **External antenna required**: Connect the provided GPS antenna to the Veetr device
+- **Built-in antenna**: The GPS module has a built-in ceramic patch antenna and can work without external antenna
+- **External antenna (optional)**: For improved reception in challenging conditions, an external active antenna can be connected via U.FL connector
-- **Antenna positioning**: Mount GPS antenna pointing upward with clear view of sky
+- **Module positioning**: Mount GPS module with antenna side facing upward with clear view of sky
 - **Avoid obstructions**: Keep away from metal surfaces, masts, and cabin tops that block satellite signals
-- **Satellite acquisition**: Allow 1-2 minutes for initial GPS lock after positioning antenna
+- **Satellite acquisition**: Allow 1-2 minutes for initial GPS lock after positioning
 - **No manual steps**: GPS automatically provides accurate position and speed data

 **Understanding GPS Readings in the App:**